- Download our Moving to Mexico Guide (PDF)

 Private healthcare in Mexico

-Because many Mexican doctors complete their medical training in Europe or the US, they are often fluent in English; that said, expats should not expect the same from nurses.
+Since many Mexican doctors complete their medical training in Europe or the US, they are usually fluent in English, but nurses mostly only speak Spanish.

 Health insurance in Mexico

 Expats opting for private healthcare should strongly consider additional health insurance.
 Senior expats may qualify for discounts on healthcare coverage.
 Some private hospitals in Mexico do not accept international health insurance, in which case patients will have to pay for their treatment and be reimbursed after the fact.
 When selecting health insurance, expats should bear this in mind.

 Expats should have no problem finding pharmacies in Mexico.
 Some pharmacies are open 24 hours and some offer clinics and consultations with a healthcare worker.